melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 This snippet will not only disable password authentication and enable public key authentication.

-This configuration will also disable root login (very important!).
-And we will disable forwarding, lower the amount of retries and alive connections.
-As well as disabling any banner message (for Debian based systems).
+But also disable root login (very important!).
+And we will [disable TCP and X11 forwarding](https://man.openbsd.org/sshd_config#DisableForwarding) as well as lower the amount of retries and alive connections.
+Last but not least disabling any banner message (for Debian based systems).

 Now let's restart the daemon: `sudo systemctl restart sshd`

 ### Allow / Deny

 We can leverage the [allow and deny hosts files](https://linux.die.net/man/5/hosts.allow) under Linux to even block all access to the sshd service and only allow incoming connections from your local IP network.
+The example below is only about sshd, but other services can be restricted as well in similar fashion.

-For that, we will edit `/etc/hosts.allow` and add the following:
+To allow SSH on the local network only, edit the `/etc/hosts.allow` and add the following:

 ```txt
 sshd: 192.168.1.\*